OpenUserJS/OpenUserJS.org/views/includes/documents/Terms-of-Service.md

 #### Reserved Rights

 * OpenUserJs.org reserves including but not limited to the implied right to publish, distribute, and terminate access to your published works and code snippets to maintain the integrity of OpenUserJS.org.
-* OpenUserJs.org allows all published works on this site to be forked via this sites forking capabilities.
+* OpenUserJs.org allows all published works on OpenUserJS.org to be forked via OpenUserJS.org forking capabilities.

 #### Default Code Licensing